SpocWiki/_public/schema.org/predicate/Relations/has/has_legislation_transposes.md

 - [ #has/_legislation_transposes :: Legislation ] or
 - [ has_legislation_transposes :: Legislation ]

 Indicates that this legislation (or part of legislation) fulfills the objectives set by another legislation, by passing appropriate implementation measures.
-Typically, some legislations of European Union&#x27;s member states or regions transpose European Directives.
+Typically, some legislations of European Union's member states or regions transpose European Directives.
 This indicates a legally binding link between the 2 legislations.

 Relation describes that:
 [ #has_/domain  :: Legislation ]